-You should approach one of the agencies accredited by MSF and the Ministry of Civil Affairs of PRC to handle adoption of children from PRC that is either TOUCH Family Services Ltd or Fei Yue Community Services.
+You should approach one of the agencies accredited by MSF and the Ministry of Civil Affairs of PRC to handle adoption of children from PRC that is either TOUCH Community Services Ltd or Fei Yue Community Services.
 The agency will advise you on whether you meet the requirements of CCCWA and the children offered by CCCWA.
 The agency will also liaise with the CCCWA on your behalf.

 If you meet the CCCWA's requirements and you decide to adopt a PRC child, you can register for a home study with one of the accredited agencies.

 A Home Study assesses your family's readiness to care for an adopted child.
 It is conducted by professional social service staff from the accredited agencies.
 For more information, please refer to Apply for Home Study Report.

 If you are adopting your PRC stepchild, you can apply for a waiver of the Home Study Report if you meed the residency requirements.
 For more information, please refer to this link.

 When your home study is completed, the agency will authenticate the required documents with the Ministry of Foreign Affairs.